Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 - `main.c` source module that implements the function `main`.
 - Optional drivers and interfaces (CMSIS-Drivers, GPIO, STDIO).
 - Files that relate to the device and/or board configuration (i.e. generated by MCUXpresso or STM32CubeMX)
-- Linker Script definition for boards that require specific memory configurations.
+- Linker script definition for boards that require specific memory configurations.

 The configuration parameters of the available APIs are defined in `CMSIS_target_header`.

 **Generator Usage:**

 The board specific software layer is used by many different projects.
-When a board configuration is generated by tools, for example MCUXpresso or STM32CubeMX, [configure the generator](build-overview.md#configure-generator-output) output directory and import file using the [`generators:`](YML-Input-Format.md#generators) node in the `*.clayer.yml` file as shown below:
+When a board configuration is generated by tools, such as MCUXpresso or STM32CubeMX for example, [configure the generator output directory](build-overview.md#configure-generator-output) and import file using the [`generators:`](YML-Input-Format.md#generators) node in the `*.clayer.yml` file as shown below:

 ```yml
 layer: